CBDevelopment/Electronic-Wars/README.md

 - Various weapons, items and electronic NPC characters to interact with.
 - Unique story and universe!
 - Play as 2 different characters, with different powers and abilities.
-- Cyberspace travel to various worlds!
+- Travel to various worlds!
 - Cool catchy music!
 - Multiple venues and shops to spend your hard earned currency!
 - Puzzles and integrated Mazes on each region!